Ken Ofori-Atta: Finance

-Ofori-Atta has business interests in Insurance, Retail Banking, Private Equity, Microfinance, Pharmaceuticals, and Real Estate.
+Ofori-Atta has business interests in insurance, retail banking, private equity, microfinance, pharmaceuticals, and real estate.

 In 1996, Ofori-Atta was the first African to testify at the US Congress Ways and Means Committee to support the African Growth and Opportunity Act.

 Ofori-Atta was a director of numerous companies and a member of some other boards.
-He was a director for Enterprise Group Ltd and Trust Bank Ltd of The Gambia of which he is the chairman.
+He was a director for Enterprise Group Ltd and Trust Bank Ltd of The Gambia, of which he is the chairman.
 He also was a director at the International Bank and is also a board member of the Acumen Fund.

 Political career

 Ofori-Atta was President Nana Akufo-Addo’s nominee to assess the health of the economy during the transition period after the 2016 elections.

+He was nominated by President Nana Akufo-Addo, on 10 January 2017 and assumed office on 27 January 2017 as finance minister.

 In May 2017, Nana Akufo-Addo named Ken Ofori-Atta as part of nineteen ministers who would form his cabinet.
-The names of the 19 ministers were submitted to the Parliament of Ghana and were announced by the Speaker of the House, Aaron Mike Oquaye.
+The names of the 19 ministers were submitted to the Parliament of Ghana and were announced by the speaker of the House, Aaron Mike Oquaye.
 As a cabinet minister, Ken Ofori-Atta was an integral part of the inner circle of president Akufo-Addo.

-Ofori-Atta was elected Chair of the World Bank/IMF Development Committee at the 2018 Spring Meetings and also Chairs the Governing Board of the African Capacity Building Foundation (ACBF).
-In addition, he Chaired the African Caucus at the World Bank.
+Ofori-Atta was elected chair of the World Bank/IMF Development Committee at the 2018 spring meetings and also chairs the governing board of the African Capacity Building Foundation (ACBF).
+In addition, he chaired the African Caucus at the World Bank.

 During his time in office, Ofori-Atta oversaw Ghana's debt restructuring efforts after the country defaulted on most of its external debt in December 2022.

-Parliamentary Motion of Censure
+Parliamentary motion of censure

-On 25 October 2022, 80 out of the 137 New Patriotic Party (NPP) lawmakers dared President Nana Akufo-Addo to sack Ofori-Atta as Finance Minister citing his inability to properly handle the Ghanaian economy.
+On 25 October 2022, 80 out of the 137 New Patriotic Party (NPP) lawmakers dared President Nana Akufo-Addo to sack Ofori-Atta as finance minister, citing his inability to properly handle the Ghanaian economy.
 Akufo-Addo sacked Ofori-Atta's deputy over corruption claims but kept Ofori-Atta at post saying that there is no basis for sacking him.

 In November 2022, a motion of censure was started to remove Ofori-Atta from office due to the decline of Ghana's economy, leading to the Ghanaian cedi being ranked as one of the worst in the world.
 The motion failed as it was not able to gain two-thirds majority to pass, securing only 136 votes out of 275 votes.